CarlosCastill/carloscastill.github.io/_posts/2020-07-21-TweetAnalysis.md

 # Social Media and Network Analytics Manchester United Twitter Account

 Nowadays, soccer is one of the most trending topics in newspapers, social media, Sports TV and radio, and even more if it is related to the English tournament, which is the most powerful one.
-This report will focus its attention in Manchester United FC Twitter account, as it is the biggest club in England.
-There are three top reasons to consider a soccer club big, which are:
+This project will focus its attention in Manchester United FC Twitter account, as it is the biggest club in England.

-- Fans
-- Earnings
-- Tournaments

 The Accountancy firm Deloitte estimates that Manchester United has 75 million fans worldwide, while other estimates put this figure closer to 333 million .
-The club also has 71 million fans in social media, which makes it the third highest social media following in the world after Real Madrid and Barcelona.
+The club also has 71 million fans in social media, which makes it the third football club with most social media followers in the world after Real Madrid and Barcelona.
-The Club was the Highest earning football club in the world in 2016-2017, while it has 20 Premier League titles, 3 champions leagues, 12 FA cups, 5 League Cups and 21 FA Community Shields.
-These three reasons confirm that Manchester United is an interesting Topic to be analysed, as their fans are probably actively posting in their social media.
-Since Sr. Alex Fergusson (most winner coach in the team history) left the team in 2013, the club has not been performing as it used to be, they have already had three different top-level coaches.
-This situation creates a controversial feeling within the fans, as they are supporting the biggest team, while in the other hand the team is not achieving any fan expectations in the pitch.
-Applying Sentiment and topic analysis to Manchester United’s Twitter account, would probably elucidates how fans are feeling with the team and what are the most relevant topics in its account.

-## Data Collection
+This project will consist in extract Data from Twitter, clean it, visualize it and finally get some insights.

 Thankfully Twitter provides their own API that allows users to collect information from a particular account Time Line or topic, among others.
-The data collection technique used for this analysis was REST, which allows the users to query a twitter account without any permission through OAuth authentication, being that the main reason for using it.
+The data collection technique used for this analysis was REST, which allows the users to query a twitter account only by registering in the API site.
+Note that when registering, the API will generate a set of Keys(passwords) that would allow you to pull the data required.
-The data collected was stored in a .jason file, that allows the user to query any single feature in the Twitter corpus in order to analyse the downloaded dataset.
+The data collected was stored in a .json file , that allows the user to query any single feature in the Twitter corpus in order to analyse the downloaded dataset.

+- Note: For this excersice we are only extracting the last 1000 tweets.

+After pulling the data from the twitter API, I import the needed packages.

 ```python
 import tweepy           # To consume Twitter's API